shamblett/mod_dart/README.md

 3. Get the Apache runtime environment and set this in the templated class, we now have a static Dart class containing the Apache environment.

-4. Append the templated class to the end of the temp script file creating a Dart script file that now has access to the Apache class.
+4. Append the templated class to the end of the temp script file from 1 above, creating a Dart script file that now has access to the Apache class.

 5. Invoke the VM with this script and any other options by using 'popen'.